-It may be weeks before a full investigation into the death of a Northville man – killed while riding his bicycle down Seven Mile Road near Silver Springs Drive – is complete, Northville Township's top public safety official said.
+It may be weeks before a full investigation into the – killed while riding his bicycle down Seven Mile Road near Silver Springs Drive – is complete, Northville Township's top public safety official said.

 Police chief John Werth said in an interview Monday that the accident, which occurred on Sept.
 9, requires a variety of reports before any conclusions are made about what caused the accident.
 On that list are toxicology, medical examiner, interview and investigators’ reports from the scene.
 At the close of the investigation, all of the information gathered will be presented to the prosecutor for review, he said.